behdadjahad/advent_of_code_2023/README.md

 # advent_of_code_2023
-trying to complete advent of code chalenges
+trying to complete advent of code challenges.